SashaOstrow/CIT281-p1/README.md

     List the folders in a tree-like structure
     Use the ping command, and practice using the break keyboard sequence Create and execute a JavaScript files using Node.js and Visual Studio Code (VSCode) terminal and Run and Debug

+This project focuses on using the **command line interface (CLI)** and **basic JavaScript scripting** in **Node.js** with **Visual Studio Code**.
+Its meant to help build comfort with terminal commands, practice working with folders and file structures, and begin writing simple but meaningful Node.js programs.